calmip/callisto/README.md

  - Callisto can be installed on your laptop (gnu/linux based) for tests and development
  - Callisto should be installed on a gnu/linux based server (tested on Ubuntu) for production
  - Callisto lives in different lxd containers, SO you should first install lxd
- - Callisto used ansible to deploy the programs in the lxc containers: ansible should be installed on the host
+ - Callisto uses ansible to deploy the programs in the lxc containers: ansible should be installed on the host
  - The Callisto software should be downloaded on the host

 ### Installing lxd: ###